masterlau/tankswarm/README.md

     > $ docker network create warzone

 ### Deploy the App ServicesStack
-Ensure you are on the Docker Swarm Manager Node.
+On the Docker Swarm Manager Node.

 1. Clone the TANKSWARM Repo to your home directory.